 Human API

-Human-centric API for interacting with agents, chat rooms, and collaborative workspaces.
+Human-centric API for interacting with agents and chat rooms.

 Overview